dnvriend/sbt-haskell/README.md

 To recap, this plugin is for studying purposes only and to have a familiar workflow.

+## Haskell for Mac
+An even more friendly IDE is [Haskell for Mac](http://haskellformac.com/).
+It is not free ($25) and only available on the apple store but well worth it!
+I have a copy.
+It also contains a very good [tutorial](http://learn.hfm.io/).

 ## Install
 You should use sbt v0.13.13 or higher and put the following in your `plugins.sbt` file: